mistralai/mistral-finetune/README.md

 Currently two different types of instruction following data are supported:

 - _Instruct_: conversational data stored in the `"messages"` key in the form of a list.
-Each list item is a dictionary containing the `"content"` and `"role"` keys. `"role"` is a string being one of "user", "assistant" or "system_prompt".
+Each list item is a dictionary containing the `"content"` and `"role"` keys. `"role"` is a string being one of "user", "assistant" or "system".
 The loss will only be computed if "role" == "assistant".
 E.g.:

 ```jsonl
 {